Luzefiru/tailwind-config-generator/README.md

 # tailwind-config-generator

-A declarative solution to design system setup for Tailwind CSS.
+A visual solution to design system setup for Tailwind CSS.

 ## TODO